 In the early days, Violeta used to walk with a lot of confidence but it seems like recently she is slowing down a bit!
 Previously during her daily routine, she would walk through her entire enclosure (27,865 square meters), whilst recently she is spending more time near the pond, in the upper part of her enclosure.
 One of her favorite spots to spend some relaxing time is lying under the shades of the trees.

 Violeta is one of the oldest bears at the sanctuary, and based on her daily behavior, the team on site decides to have regular check-ups for her.

 Update 1st May 2020

-At 39 years old, Violeta was one of the oldest bears living at DANCING BEARS PARK Belitsa in Bulgaria, which FOUR PAWS runs together with Fondation Brigitte Bardot.
+At 39 years old, Violeta was one of the oldest bears living at BEAR SANCTUARY Belitsa in Bulgaria, which FOUR PAWS runs together with Fondation Brigitte Bardot.
 She was abused in the name of entertainment, forced to dance for tourists, having a ring through her sensitive nose attached to a chain.
 Again, and again the pulling and wrenching tore the skin inside her nose and jaw, leaving behind deep wounds and loose flaps of skin.